 The reason you’re able to instantly talk to, and hear from, the person on the other line is because these signals travel at the speed of light.

 Cell towers aren’t quite as uniform in their appearance as broadcast towers.
 Some cell towers have the classic barber-pole look of TV towers, but often they look completely different.
 What you will find at the top of nearly all cell towers is an array of transmitters, rather than the single antenna tip that is typically found atop a broadcast tower.

 In recent years, cell-service providers have tried to make their towers blend into the natural scenery a bit more.
 These so-called stealth towers are much more expensive to build and are often made to look like trees but have also been disguised as bell towers, flagpoles and crosses.

-As our world become more wireless, towers like these will be a big part of the landscape.
-Hopefully they won’t always be such eyesores!
+As our world becomes more wireless, towers like these will be a big part of the landscape.
+Hopefully, they won’t always be such eyesores!